 LOCKED JAW === RESTRICTED OPENING 1) Shock locked jaw 2) Panic trying force close 3) Social concern 4) Difficulty to find help 5) Difficulty in eating 6) Talking or speaking changes

 Why It Is Important to Get Your Jaw Issues Treated As Soon As Possible

 In restricted opening, the longer the disc is displaced the harder it is to recapture.
 In the hope of recapture of disc, you need immediate care for the displaced disc.
 The longer disc is displaced the harder it is to recapture.
 Do not miss this point because many do ?
-A restricted opening requires an emergency care for proper TMJ health.
+A restricted opening requires an emergency care for proper TMD health.

 Restricted opening (RO): 1) Urgent recapture 2) Stop progressive tearing lateral ligament disc 3) Initiation of chewing system orthopedics 4) Recruit orthopedic team 5) Promote healing 6) Reduce chance another RO

 A jaw joint disc is tethered by ligaments on both sides, so when it experiences microtearing over a long period of time, without being treated, it can lead to unbearable jaw pain and even irreversible damage.
 Microtearing is caused by a some what hidden grinding/clenching and tension muscles.
-Even traumas causes macrotearing of lateral ligament of TMJ disc.
+Even traumas causes macrotearing of lateral ligament of TMD disc.